Interview-Prep-1901-Fellows/Algo-Collection/README.md

 # Algo-Collection

-This is our repo for solved algorithms.
+This is our repo for solved algorithms and non-algorithm interview questions.

 If you have an alternative solution to a problem that's already in here, feel free to add your solution below the one already included.
 If it's more efficient, it would be great to add a note about that.